IBM-Bluemix-Docs/mobilepush/push_step_1.md

 Once you have obtained your FCM credentials and have generated the `google-services.json` file, the next step is to [Create a service instance](https://cloud.ibm.com/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).

-**Note**: Google has deprecated GCM and has integrated Cloud Messaging with Firebase.
+Google has deprecated GCM and has integrated Cloud Messaging with Firebase.
 You will have to migrate your GCM client apps on Android to FCM.
+{: note}

 ## For iOS
 {: #push_step_1_ios}